Common Terms in Procurement

 - The moment or the situation in which this commitment has to be carried out.

-- The terms and conditions of execution, including the fulfilment of the commitment.
+- The terms and conditions of execution, including the fulfillment of the commitment.

-Everything that is worth mentioning must be included in the contract, including the technical quality of the product or service, through the form and conditions of payment, to details about compliance.
-What is not included in a contract cannot be enforced.
-It is advisable to dedicate enough time to develop a good contract with mutual agreement with a supplier.
+Included in these six points are all the demands and expectations that the different parties may have.
+From the technical quality of the product or service, through the form and conditions of payment, to details about compliance.
+Everything that is worth mentioning must be included in the contract, since what is not in it cannot be enforced.
+Hence, it is advisable to dedicate enough time to build a good contract and properly agree with the supplier on it.

 In the event of any contract dispute, the agency must communicate with the supplier in question.
 If necessary, a friendly discussion is always preferable.
 Most conflicts with a provider are resolved with dialogue and the commitment to resolve small details, but this discussion should be formal, including a lawyer if necessary.

-Going to court should be avoided whenever possible.
-Having good contracts that anticipate how possible breaches will be resolved is key.
+Going to court should be avoided whenever possible, anticipating this possible situation and remedying it before reaching these extremes.
+Hence, having good contracts that anticipate how possible breaches will be resolved is key.
 The use of financial penalties is useful during negotiation and a tool in case of conflict.

 Long Term Agreements (LTAs)

 To avoid confusion and possible conflicts, it is essential to make it very clear to suppliers from the beginning of the bidding process that the objective is to sign a LTA and not a regular purchase contract.
-It is important to ensure that bidders understand the difference between these mechanisms.
-Since there is no exclusivity, an LTA can be signed with two or three different suppliers of the same products, under identical terms.
+It is important to ensure that bidders understand the mechanism.
+Since there is no exclusivity, a Long-Term Agreement can be signed with two or three different suppliers of the same products, under identical terms.

 There are certain advantages inherent in the LTA that make it useful in any agency purchasing strategy, such as avoiding the repetition of processes and the corresponding paperwork for the same item throughout a project.
 Being by definition a larger purchase, organisations can get the best product/service at the best price in the shortest amount of time.